Gaius-Augustus/Augustus/README-testing.md

 ```
 YOURPYTHON executeTestCGP.py --chunk=1 --eval
 ```
 in --eval mode, the script computes accuracy for some prediction obtained using minimal FASTAs.
 Results are stored in example/cgp12way/out1result.
 Chunk parameter can be set to be any chunk, provided data are available for it (e.g. MAF, SQlite db).
+So far I made available such data for chunks 1, 2 and 3.

 # ADVANCED
 Todo add description of advanced use here